karundawadi/Mailbot-9000/README.md

 # Mailbot-9000

-A smart email management bot that can automatically remove spam emails.
-It supports both Hugging Face models and Ollama for local inference.
+An intelligent email management system that automatically classifies incoming emails by importance level using local LLM models (ollama api) and organizes them into appropriate folders.

 ## Features

-- Automated email processing and response generation
-- Support for both Hugging Face and Ollama AI models
-- Configurable IMAP settings for different email providers
-- Spam folder management
-- Customizable AI model parameters
+- **Automated Email Classification**: Uses passed in config to classify email in three categories: highly important (must be seen), medium important (should be seen; but later), low important (can be seen at spare time)
+- **IMAP integration**: This is primarly designed for iCloud as Apple's iCloud email does not provide a lot of features.
+- **Caching**: Uses a local `.csv` file to store already seen emails making less calls to `llm model`
+- **Configurable**: Manages everything through `.config` files

 ## Prerequisites

 - Python 3.9 or higher
-- For Ollama: A working Ollama installation (recommended for personal use)
+- For Ollama: A working Ollama installation (recommended for personal use.
+Download from: https://ollama.com)
-- (If using Huggingface, you will need to change codebase to make this work.
-Currenlty, very limited support) For Hugging Face: A Hugging Face account and API token
+    - ***If using Huggingface, you will need to change codebase to make this work.
+Currenlty, very limited support) For Hugging Face: A Hugging Face account and API token***

 ## Installation